Arafath1019/Java-Spring-Boot-Framework/Spring Boot Ultimate Guide - Devtiro/README.md

 Maven is a popular, open-source build tool that automates the process of building and developing Java-based applications.
 It's used to build, publish and deploy multiple projects at once to improve project management.
 Maven automates many tasks, including: Compiling source code, Managing dependencies, Assembling binary codes into packages, Executing test scripts and Building and documenting the lifecycle framework.
-Maven is based ont he Project Object Model (POM), which is a file that contains information about the project, such as its description, versioning, configuration management and dependencies.
+Maven is based on the Project Object Model (POM), which is a file that contains information about the project, such as its description, versioning, configuration management and dependencies.
 For example maven command: `./mvnw clean compile`

 ### Maven Concepts